projectceladon/celadon-documentation/_sources/getting-started/on-vm.rst.txt

 An Intel GPU can isolate GPU PCIe devices to improve performance to a level that is similar to bare-metal levels.
 Intel GPU SR-IOV is based on SR-IOV technology, SR-IOV consists of two basic units: PF (Physical Function), which supports SR-IOV PCIe extended capability and manages entire physical devices; and VF (Virtual Function), a “lightweight” PCIe function that is a passthrough device for VMs.

-Refer to `this article <https://projectacrn.github.io/latest/tutorials/sriov_virtualization.html>`_ and `this video <https://videoportal.intel.com/media/GPU+VirtualizationA+SRIOV+and+Beyond/0_2a3dmpu0>`_ for an introduction to Intel Graphics Virtualization Technology.
+Refer to `this article <https://projectacrn.github.io/latest/tutorials/sriov_virtualization.html>`_ and `this video <https://videoportal.intel.com/media/GPU+VirtualizationA+SRIOV+and+Beyond/0_2a3dmpu0>`_ for an introduction to SR-IOV Technology.

 Prepare the host environment
 ****************************

 Set up QEMU and Intel GVT/SR-IOV technology
 ===========================================